Firewood Community Safety Initiative

 What is the initiative?

 The Firewood Community Safety Initiative looks to you, the firewood community, to set a standard of safety that all firewood users can remember, reference, and understand.
-The USDA Forest Service has funded this initiative through their Wood Education Resource Center and Wood Products grant programs because they believe a basic education around firewood fueled heat is fundamental to any safe biomass heated home.
+The USDA Forest Service funded this initiative through their Wood Education Resource Center and Wood Products from 2024 to 2026 because they believe a basic education around firewood fueled heat is fundamental to any safe biomass heated home.
+Altogether, 55 firewood banks joined this initiative.
+In 2025, AGH was awarded a grant by FEMA Fire Prevention and Safety to get more supplies out to vulnerable communities.
 Firewood banks around the county have an opportunity to reduce risk and prevent unsafe firewood use.
 They engage with thousands of homes and impact hundreds of communities all through the simple provision of cut, split, and seasoned firewood.

 Access to heating fuel is only the first step to optimizing wood heat, best burning education and safety standards must be readily available to wood burning households.
 Preventative planning for long term security, healthy habits that reduce indoor and outdoor air pollution, and a basic stove understanding is imperative for wood heat to remain a safe heat option.